 Contaminant concentrations in the groundwater will not immediately comply with the groundwater ARARs under the No Action alternative or the Presumptive Remedy alternative.
-However, the institutional controls proposed by the Presumptive Remedy alternative will restrict the ingestion of groundwater, which is the only pathway that poses a potential risk to human health at this AOC.
-Further, groundwater monitoring will be conducted to assure that there is no further contaminant migration and that groundwater standards will be achieved over time.
+However, the institutional controls proposed by the Presumptive Remedy alternative will restrict the ingestion of groundwater, which is the only pathway that poses a potential risk to human health from the landfill waste.
+In addition, the TCE plume, which contains TCE in concentrations that exceed the most stringent criterion, appears to be hydraulically isolated from potential future receptors and will be monitored to assure that there is no further contaminant migration and that groundwater standards will be met over time.